kabisa/kudos-app/backend/README.md

 ## Development

-To run the server (GraphQL explorer at http://localhost:3000/graphiql), run:
+To run the server (GraphQL explorer at http://localhost:3000/graphql/playground)

+### Docker

 ```
 docker-compose up